 Upon graduation, Jonathan began playing straight ahead jazz gigs as well as a myriad of other projects.
 He performed 20th century works with the New World Symphony under Michael Tilson Thomas.
 He also recorded a C.D. and performed extensively with the progressive rock group Third Wish.
 He also formed the first incarnation of the Jonathan Kreisberg Trio.
 Based in Miami, this electric based Trio released a C.D. and completed several U.S. East Coast tours, which included opening slots for George Benson and Steve Morse.
 He also began giving clinics at music schools and universities.

-In 1997 he returned to his birthplace in NYC with his focus on cutting edge acoustic jazz.
+While still in his early 20's, he returned to his birthplace in NYC with his focus on cutting edge acoustic jazz.
 "My Miami Trio was about coming up with new textures and being communicative while still playing intense musically.
 When I moved to New York I entered a more introspective phase, really getting deeper into melodies and harmonies."
 This also coincided with a renewed interest in the jazz tradition.
 "I found that the deeper I got into the tradition the more possibilities I became aware of for the future."